all4innov/pyOCNI/README.rst

        "OCCI_Description": {
        },
        "Creator": "creator login",
+       "OCCI_ID": "scheme+term",
-       "Location": "path to the document",
+       "OCCI_Location": "path to the document",
+       "Type": "Type of the OCCI description",
+       #Provider field is available only in kind documents
        "Provider": {
            "remote": [